Skipants/rspec-workshop/slides.md

 # Andrew's Opinions™ on TDD
 Cons:

-- Difficult to do when adding code to something already untested.
-Often untested code wasn't written well for allowing tests and you'll need to get a full understanding of the code when writing tests for it (maybe that's a pro?)
+- Extra work is required when testing untested legacy code.
+Often untested code wasn't written well for allowing tests and you'll need to get a full understanding of the code when writing tests for it.
 - Writing tests requires you do know what your inputs and outputs will look like, but you might not understand what the code should look like until you've tried different things first
 - It's a different way of thinking that needs to be practiced.